WiIhelm/FH_DISYS_Group_E/README.md

 5. **Launch the JavaFX GUI**
    Start the GUI client to view current and historical energy data.

+💡 **Note:** If opening the entire repository in IntelliJ causes issues, try opening each component (folder) as a separate IntelliJ project.

 ---

 ## 🗺️ Data Flow Summary